brykek/bold-idea-laptop-tracker/backend/README.md

 ## Future Enhancements
 Some enhancements that can improve the application at a later date:
+- Introduce type and character checks on Laptop and Dropdown types to strengthen against SQL injection vulnerabilities
+- Introduce checks to verify resource exists for PUT/DELETE requests
 - Rename endpoints to resource centric names
 - Introduce models
 - Update application architecture using separate folders (e.g., routes, middleware, etc.)